petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/search-blueprints/search-blueprints-elements-reference.md

 ### Hide Contents in a Category for Guest Users

 Hide results in a category if the user is not logged in.
-This is a conditional Element: if the `user.is_signed_in` context parameter is `false`, results with the `assetCategoryIds` field matching the configured Asset Category ID are not returned.
+This is a conditional Element: if the `user.is_signed_in` context parameter is `false`, results with the `assetCategoryIds` field matching the configured Asset Category Name (ID) are not returned.

 ### Hide Contents in a Category

 Hide results with the given category.
 A term query is executed on the `assetCategoryIds` field.
-If the configured Asset Category ID matches, the document is not returned in the search results.
+If the configured Asset Category Name (ID) matches, the document is not returned in the search results.

 ### Hide Hidden Contents